 The final grade is a combination of the five criteria.
-For a passing grade the objectives has to be achieved.
 For grade E according to the ECTS scale the student must receive at least grade Satisfactory (2) in all the assessment criteria.

 Explanation of assessment criteria

 The complete objectives that has to be achieved are presented above under Objectives.